UrbanOS-Examples/continuousDelivery/README.md

   TODO:
   * Jenkins Master image
    * select cluster when Jenkins starts up - done
-   * extract task definition template in separate file
+   * extract task definition template in separate file - done
-   * fix security warnings
-   * configure LDAP
    * configure Nexus so Jenkins can push to it
    * configure SCOS Github Repo so is automatically monitored
    * handle secrets with a Jenkins plugin for now
+   * fix security warnings
+   * configure LDAP
   * Jenkins Slave image
     * docker, terraform and inspec installed
-    * other docker containers start as siblings
+    * other docker containers start as siblings - Jenkins has a docker plugin.
+How can we use it?
   * Terraform
     * EFS
     * move Jenkins to private subnets